Last Updated on September 13, 2020 by queenie mak

 My efficient and budget-friendly 2 days Singapore itinerary

 Wondering what to do in Singapore in 2 days?
-I put together a comprehensive itinerary that will allow you to see the best sites in Singapore in just 48 hours.
-And not to mention, my itinerary is efficient and budget-friendly.
+I put together a comprehensive Singapore 2 day itinerary that will allow you to see the best sites in Singapore in just 48 hours.
+And not to mention, my Singapore itinerary is very efficient and budget-friendly.

 All the attractions mentioned in this blog are pinned in the interactive map below.
 Follow the numbers and colours of the pins.
 And you can find more information about each attraction by clicking on the individual pin.